kslimani/vagrant-prepare-package/README.md

 # Setup a custom Linux Debian VirtualBox VM for Vagrant

+It is a simple Bash script that i use to prepare a VirtualBox VM with Linux Debian to be packaged with Vagrant.

 ## Vagrant box package prepare script

 To run `vagrant-prepare-package.sh` script, log in from Virtualbox as root and type `init 1` to enter single user runlevel.